-FSU Counts, a free math tutoring program offered by Fairmont State University is planning for its fall session to be held on the Fairmont campus.
-The free math tutoring program is offered to students grades four through eight who are experiencing math difficulties.
+Fairmont State Counts, a free math tutoring program offered by Fairmont State University is planning for its spring session to be held on the Fairmont campus.
+The tutoring program is offered to students in fourth through eighth grades who are experiencing math difficulties.

 The one hour/once a week sessions, which run for eight weeks, are offered Tuesdays or Thursdays.
 The program starts Feb.
 19. Cathy Woodson is coordinating the sessions.